endjin/Endjin.RecommendedPractices.Bicep/docs/adr/0002-sharing-bicep-modules.md

 As we adopt Bicep to streamline resource provisioning, we want to define a way of re-using and sharing templates.

-The problem is that as of January 24th 2022, there is no standardized way of sharing Bicep modules as you would with source code packaged and distributed in a registry such as [npm](https://www.npmjs.com/) or [NuGet](https://www.nuget.org/).
+The problem is that as of February 3rd 2022, there is no standardized way of sharing Bicep modules as you would with source code packaged and distributed in a registry such as [npm](https://www.npmjs.com/) or [NuGet](https://www.nuget.org/).
 To consume a Bicep module remotely you would have to register your templates in a private Azure Container Registry.

 ### Experience using Azure Container Registry (ACR)